Combining current academic thinking and industry practice to reflect the dynamic and international nature of global marketing.

 In designing this programme, the University has built on decades of both academic and practitioner experience in the area of marketing, to produce a degree which reflects the increasingly global dynamic of modern business.

-The MSc Global Marketing has been designed to provide you with an integrated knowledge of the contemporary theories and practices utilised within industry.
+MSc Global Marketing has been designed to provide you with an integrated knowledge of the contemporary theories and practices utilised within the industry.
 You will acquire the tools and techniques necessary to build a successful marketing career within the growing global business environment.
 You will develop knowledge in key areas including consumer behaviour, marketing planning, branding and the use of digital technologies.
-You will also gain a comprehensive understanding of the cross-cultural challenges within international business and you will develop the knowledge, marketing expertise and personal skills crucial within global marketing.
+You will also gain a comprehensive understanding of the cross-cultural challenges within international business and you will develop the knowledge, marketing expertise and personal skills crucial to global marketing.

-The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to address these challenges.
+The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to addressing these challenges.

-You will enhance your student employability through participation in a wide-range of teaching and learning experiences including integrative case studies, group projects and presentations and industry speakers.
+You will enhance your student employability through participation in a wide range of teaching and learning experiences including integrative case studies, group projects and presentations and industry speakers.

 Educational aims of the programme

-The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to address these challenges.
+The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to addressing these challenges.
 Central to the programme is the development of personal and professional competence of students with an emphasis on responsible leadership and sustainable marketing practice.

 The stated values of the MSc Global Marketing are to be intellectually challenging, vocationally relevant and to be responsive to student and industry needs.
 Given these values, the overall aim of the programme is to provide students with an intellectually challenging and vocationally relevant education to Masters level in the area of Global Marketing that is not only internationally relevant but also truly global in its comprehensive coverage from branding to multi-channel communications as well as strategic marketing planning to deliver customer value through product and service innovation.
-This Masters degree will enhance student employability through participation in a wide-range of teaching and learning experiences including integrative case studies, group projects and presentations and industry speakers.
+This Masters degree will enhance student employability through participation in a wide range of teaching and learning experiences including integrative case studies, group projects and presentations and industry speakers.

 The primary aim of this programme is to provide a broad, analytical and integrative study of Global Marketing.
 Specifically, the educational aims are stated as follows:

-- To offer students opportunities to simultaneously develop critical thinking skills, knowledge of contemporary and sustainable marketing practices and the personal and entrepreneurial abilities necessary to gain graduate employment in a domestic or international setting
+To offer students opportunities to simultaneously develop critical thinking skills, knowledge of contemporary and sustainable marketing practices and the personal and entrepreneurial abilities necessary to gain graduate employment in a domestic or international setting.

-- To develop critical research skills necessary for the successful completion of a complex and independently designed research project
+To develop critical research skills necessary for the successful completion of a complex and independently designed research project.

-- To develop students in-depth, applied and integrated knowledge of contemporary marketing management with a national and global context
+To develop students in-depth, applied and integrated knowledge of contemporary marketing management with a national and global context.

-- To offer specialist in-depth insights into the marketing activities and strategies of international organisations spanning private, public and third sectors as well as business to business and business to consumer settings
+To offer specialist in-depth insights into the marketing activities and strategies of international organisations spanning private, public and third sectors as well as business to business and business to consumer settings.

-- To provide a range of opportunities for market analysis and decision making in the areas of marketing strategy and communication
+To provide a range of opportunities for market analysis and decision making in the areas of marketing strategy and communication.

 Taught modules are assessed by a combination of coursework, discussion boards and online tests.